 The one thing that I really felt the entire time I was reading this incredible memoir was love.
 The book opens with iO’s letter to his mother, someone who continues to be a tangled presence in his life, basically saying that this is their story but that it’s written without judgement and that he has always loved her and always will and that he wouldn’t be the person he is today without his mother.

 I mean, if that doesn’t make you want to cry your eyes out right there, I don’t know what will.

 The reason that the love stands out for me will be clear if you end up reading this intense, honest, captivating memoir.
 Few people live this kind of life, survive this childhood, and come out on the other side with love and compassion for their parents.
 Even contentment is difficult to achieve and iO has come out with joy, enthusiasm and a delight in what this world has to offer.

-iO Tillett Wright is clearly a pretty incredible person and I felt privileged to get to read her story.
+iO Tillett Wright is clearly a pretty incredible person and I felt privileged to get to read his story.
 If you get the chance, I hope you do too.

 6 thoughts on “Darling Days: A Memoir”